Skip to content

 False

 Python’s “not in” operator checks negative membership of an object in a collection.
 It consists of the two reserved keywords “in” to test membership of the left operand in the right operand collection, and “not” to logically invert the result.
-The expression x not in y checks if the object x doesn’t exists in the collection y.
+The expression x not in y checks if the object x doesn’t exist in the collection y.

 Do comment if you have any doubts or suggestions on this Python list topic.